wp-plugins/imagine/readme.txt

 == Description ==

 <p>A new cool kid on the block gallery plugin completely written with $.AJAX.get() for extremely versatile pages.</p>
-<p>As from now this gallery is still in production fase but i would be happy to get some response and maybe even some requests for functionality.</p>
+<p>As from now this gallery is still in development phase but i would be happy to get some response and maybe even some requests for functionality.</p>

 <p>
 <strong>Future design plans are;</strong>
 <ul>
-<li>More settings</li>
+<li>More settings.</li>
-<li>Building more default templates</li>
+<li>Building more default templates.</li>
 <li>WYSIWIG template creation.</p>
 </ul>
 </p>